tschaffter/rstudio/README.md

   of Python.
 - Generate HTML notebook from R notebook using a CLI, e.g. to generate HTML notebooks in GitHub workflows before publishing them to GitHub Pages.
+- Benefit from regular updates of the image [sagebionetworks/rstudio] which will bring the latest versions of R/RStudio and other dependencies (Miniconda, R and Python packages).

-This image includes the following Sage software:
+This image includes the following common Sage software:

 - R libraries
   - [sagethemes]: Sage-branded plot themes.
 - Python packages
   - [challengeutils]: Synapse challenge utility functions.
   - [synapseclient]: Programmatic interface to Synapse services for Python.

+Other:

+- All R packages (see [renv.lock] and [Dockerfile])
+- All Python packages (see [conda/sage-bionetworks/environment.yml])

 ## Usage